 The external stakeholders and communities representatives are invited to participate any consultation meetings, talks and training held by TIMIMBANG-BOTITIAN SFM Project.
-The results or social impacts gathered from the consultation meeting have been summarised (Appendix 4 and 5).
 Whenever for those invited in such meeting, rest house or dormitory, transportation equipped with water supply and electricity and adequate foods to be prepared by forest management.
-If there is any grievance occurs, it can be delivered by following the right procedures (See SOP Procedure-Communication Dispute, Document No: SFD/TBSFM/SOP-007, Lampiran 1: Carta Aliran Penyelesaian Aduan Masalah Stakeholder dan Komuniti Bagi Project SFM Timimbang-Botitian.
+If there is any grievance occurs, it can be delivered by following the right procedures (See SOP Procedure-Communication Dispute, Document No: SFD/TBSFM/SOP-007, Annex2: GRIEVANCE RESOLUTION MECHANISM FOR STAKEHOLDER & COMMUNITY OF TBSFM PROJECT